Adityagurung/Brahman.ai/README.md

 # Install dependencies
 pip install -r requirements.txt
-Note: Not required this step if run by docker-compose build command.
+Note: You can skip this step if you run the docker-compose build

 # Run the setup script to initialize database and index documents
 python app/setup.py